Narroe/oa_early_game_mutations_mod/README.md

 # oa_early_game_mutations_mod

-This mod adds one building to the game; namely the "body modification clinic".
+This mod adds the "body modification clinic".
+A two Z-level building that allows characters to access mutagen in the early game.

-This building houses a small treasure trove of mutagens; that allows an early game character to experiment with basic mutations.
-Finding the building is the easy part, getting it's treasure however...

-I made this mod, so that I could play around with different (pre-threshold) mutations before they get overshadowed by other mid-game loot.
-For example: a fluffy tail is nice, but not at the cost of power armour.
+This gives an early game character pre-threshold (good or bad) mutations that they may be stuck with for sometime (i.e. until they can manufactor/collect purifier reliably).

+The mod also comes with 2 start scenarios:

+"Prospective Mutant"
+- starts in the Body Mod Clinic
+- limited character pool

+"Custom Human"
+- starts in the Body Mod Clinic
+- limited character pool
+- can pick mutations at character creation

 Beware the other post-humans.